Kingcom/armips/Readme.md

   lbu   a2,(a0)
 ```

-## 3.7 Strings
+## 4.7 Strings

-You can write ASCII text by simple using the `.db`/`.ascii` directive.
+You can write ASCII text by simply using the `.db`/`.ascii` directive.
 However, you can also write text with custom encodings.
-In order to do that, you first have to load a table, and then use the .string directive to write the text.
+In order to do that, you first have to load a table using [`.loadtable <tablefile>`](#load-a-table-specifying-a-custom-encoding), and then use the [`.string`](#write-text-with-custom-encoding) directive to write the text.
 It behaves exactly like the `.db` instruction (so you can also specify immediate values as arguments), with the exception that it uses the table to encode the text, and appends a termination sequence after the last argument.
 This has to be specified inside the table, otherwise 0 is used.

 ```
 .loadtable "custom.tbl"